 Telling Tales Out of School 2018

-Margaret Atwood did it.
-Steven Page did it.
-And Torquil Campbell did it too.
-Who will be Telling Tales Out of School this year?
-Don’t miss our 15th annual Telling Tales gala on Thursday, May 24, hosted by Steve Patterson, of CBC’s The Debaters.
-Tickets on sale now!Buy tickets
+Don’t miss our 15th annual Telling Tales Out of School gala on Thursday, May 24, hosted by Steve Patterson, of CBC’s The Debaters.

 New data from People for Education show that, despite the widely recognized importance of arts education, equitable access to arts programs and resources is an ongoing challenge for Ontario’s schools.
 Students in small and rural schools, in schools with higher levels of poverty, and in schools with lower levels of parental education are less likely to have access to learning opportunities in the arts.

 Help us keep producing important research like this.
 Please donate now.

 Changes to the funding formula will add new staff and increased supports for students.
 For more information about the changes see the articles below.